Pieloth/ASUS-G713PV-fix/README.md

 But can be another one if other Legacy Power Schemes are in use

+> [!WARNING]
+> Script currently will not work for custom Power Plans.
+Only default ones can be used.

 > [!TIP]
 > To retreive GUID, script uses the semicolon ":" character.
 Should be Ok for any Windows language version, but yet to be confirmed